May 01, 2017, By: Peggy White, RN, MN, Lynn Nagle, RN, PhD, Kathryn Hannah, CM, RN, PhD

 Developing an action plan

-The goal of a symposium attended by more than 60 nursing and health-care leaders in April 2016 was the development of an action plan for moving forward on the collection and use of nursing data standards (see “Strategizing for National Nursing Data Standards,” in the November 2016 issue).
+The goal of a symposium attended by more than 60 nursing and health-care leaders in April 2016 was the development of an action plan for moving forward on the collection and use of nursing data standards.
 A similar event was planned for April 2017, bringing together leaders in clinical practice, clinical administration, education, research and policy.

 Clinical practice.
 Numerous efforts have been made to bring evidence to nurses in practice settings and support them in using the information they are gathering to make clinical decisions.
 Best practice guidelines/pathways, smartphone apps (e.g., drug manuals, calculators), point-of-care documentation tools (e.g., bar-code readers), and access to Internet resources can facilitate and support evidence-informed practice.
 It is important for health-care delivery organizations to consistently enable and support evidence-informed practice within and across the health-care system.
 Moreover, in conjunction with the adoption of standardized data and documentation methods, large volumes of comparable clinical data become available for analysis and study, thereby facilitating the generation of new knowledge and evidence more rapidly.